 “Now that’s funny, Junior,” the Gunny laughed, stopping to light a cigarette.
 “We’re out here playing rock and roll across the jungle, and some huge regiment passed by and left a helmet dangling on a stick to let us know how much they respect us.
 And the enemy doesn’t know where we are?
 You’re killing me here.”
-The Gunny blew some smoke, but didn’t direct it my way like Sugar Daddy had.
+The Gunny blew some smoke but didn’t direct it my way as Sugar Daddy had.

 I took off my helmet and liner to scratch my head and think.
 There was really nothing to be said about how badly we’d had to let our position be known in coming to Kilo’s defense.
 If we’d all been killed, no one would have ever known about the company’s good intentions.

 “Fire in the hole,” Gunny suddenly yelled out, dodging behind the tree trunk and twisting the little lever on the box.

 The shock wave of the blast rocked my head and body back.
 I swallowed a few times to clear my ears.
 Bits of jungle and mud rained down for almost half a minute before subsiding.

 The Gunny grinned while he pulled in and found what was left of the wire back around the little box.
 I put my helmet back on and prepared for what was ahead, although I didn’t know what was ahead of other than the fact that we were either already in, or just short of arriving in, what everyone called Indian Country.
 And that was all bad.

 “Who do you think is out there?”
 I asked when the Gunny finished with his explosives task.

 “Well, if it’s those sapper guys, and there’s a regiment of them, then we’re dead as doornails no matter what we do.
 What do you think?”